AB Trusts: The Tax-Saver

 Surviving Spouse's Rights Over the Assets

-As mentioned, the AB trust is left with the condition that it is to benefit the surviving spouse.
-This gives the surviving spouse some power over the assets, depending on the trust's provisions.
+As discussed above, the AB trust gives the surviving spouse some power over the assets, depending on the trust's provisions.
 The surviving spouse's rights and benefits include:

-- Spending to benefit his or her health, support and maintenance, standard of living, and education
+- Spending trust property to support and maintain their standard of living, health care, or education

 Disadvantages of an AB trust

-There is a lot of paperwork and bookkeeping required in an AB trust.
-The surviving spouse needs a tax ID number for the irrevocable trust and must file annual income tax returns on the trust.
-He or she must also keep records of all the AB trust property.
+- An AB trust requires ongoing paperwork and bookkeeping duties.
+The surviving spouse needs a tax ID number and must file annual income tax returns on the trust.
+They must also keep records of all the assets in the deceased spouse's estate.

 - Distributing the assets of an AB trust can be expensive and often requires a lawyer and an accountant.
 Furthermore, these tax laws change.
 Some changes may make you want to change or even revoke your AB trust.